Shopify/hydrogen-v1/README.md

 Spin up a Hydrogen app in your browser with our [playground](https://hydrogen.new/) or set up your local environment with the instructions below ⬇️

+**This is a developer preview of Hydrogen**.
+The documentation will be updated as Shopify [introduces new features and refines existing functionality](https://github.com/Shopify/hydrogen/releases).
+Production launches of Hydrogen custom storefronts aren't yet supported as Shopify is evolving the Hydrogen framework.

 ## Getting Started

 **Requirements:**